CoderAlan99/LeetcodePOTD/README.md

 # LeetcodePOTD

+This repository contains solutions for Leetcode's Daily Problem of the Day.
-This repository automatically fetches LeetCode's Daily Problem of the Day and creates a Python starter file for users to quickly begin working on the solution.
+There is a file which automatically fetches LeetCode's Daily Problem of the Day and creates a Python starter file for users to quickly begin working on the solution.

 ## Features